Project 22350 frigate: History

 The first frigate was floated out of the launch dock on 29 October 2010.
 The ship was only 40 percent complete and then began to be fitted out.
 At that point, main mechanical equipment and systems providing safe launching had been installed, including a combined diesel and gas (CODAG) turbine powerplant, gear assemblies, drive shafts and screws, and electric power supply facilities.
-Further work was be performed at the shipyard's fitting quay.
+Further work was performed at the shipyard's fitting quay.